 As these facts became known, the price of BoA common stock plummeted from $12.99 per share to a low of $5.10 per share, causing a market capitalization loss of approximately $50 billion.

 On October 17, 2011, Lead Plaintiffs filed a motion to certify a Class of Bank of America investors.
-Defendants have opposed the motion and it is now pending before the Court.
+On February 6, 2012, the Court granted the motion and certified the Class.
+Click here to obtain a copy of the Notice of Pendency of Class Action

 Please visit the BoA Securities Litigation website for information and updates relating to this case.